Skip to Content

 Fun Fact: Missouri’s Route 66 Rail Haven is listed on the National Register of Historic Places.

-Fun Fact: Only steps away is where “Wild Bill” Hickok and Davis K. Tutt had the first one-on-one quick draw duel in 1865.
-The spot is marked, making it another great historical photo-op.
+Notably, the museum is only steps away from the site where “Wild Bill” Hickok and Davis K. Tutt engaged in the first one-on-one quick draw duel in 1865, providing another excellent opportunity for historical photography.

 boots-court-motel-route-66-missouri